 These feelings of stress are perfectly normal.
 Think about it: in a matter of weeks, we are expected to purchase and give the most perfect gift, respond yes to every holiday invitation, all while making sure that we have prepared an Instagram perfect holiday dinner.

 There is a lot of pressure to have an amazing holiday while pushing down the underlying stress of planning it all, especially for parents trying to create the magic of the holidays.

 There are very easy ways to reduce your holiday stress or at the very least bring you small moments of peace in all the chaos.
 Here are four that we think will help:

 - Practice mindfulness.
 Don’t get caught up in the past or the future, stick to the present.
 While you may be feeling the pressure to be a perfect gift giver or host, remember that your loved ones will appreciate any gesture more than you realize.

 - Put yourself first.
 Go for a walk, drink plenty of water, and make sure to get plenty of rest.
 Moments of solitude and peace go a long way during stressful times.

-- Prioritize your work and personal activities.
+- Continue to prioritize your work and personal activities.
 Practice ways that work for you to stay organized.
 Try making lists for your work, personal activities, and then a separate list for your holiday responsibilities.